Beyond Spa Days and Manicures: What Real Self-Care Looks Like

 For me – the answer is yes.

-Don’t get me wrong the treats above are lovely little pleasures and well-deserved pockets of escapism from life (my kids have learnt not to venture near the bathroom door when mummy is in the bath unless someone’s life is genuinely in danger and they can’t figure out how to manage the situation themselves).
+Don’t get me wrong the treats above are lovely little pleasures and well-deserved pockets of escapism from life.
+My kids have learnt not to to come anywhere near when mummy is in the bath unless someone’s life is genuinely in danger.
 I exaggerate…a little.
 And I genuinely enjoy a bit of salon time as much as the next person.
 But labelling this my ‘self-care’ and calling it a day means there is an expectation for these activities to sustain my mental and physical health.

 That’s a lot of pressure on a nice coloured nail varnish!

-They may relax you for a little while, or give you a feel-good boost – but alone aren’t they just a few minutes out of your life?
-A distraction that may just be papering over some ever expanding cracks, which in the long term may be doing more harm than good.
+They may relax you for a little while, or give you a feel-good boost, but they just a few minutes out of your life?
+A distraction that may just be papering over some ever expanding cracks.
+Which in the long term may be doing more harm than good.

 What is REAL Self-Care?